evkx/evkx.github.io/content/models/mini/cooper/Cooper_SE/_index.md

 ## Drivetrain

-Mini Cooper SE has a front-wheel drive system supported by one motor on the front axle.
+The Mini Cooper SE has a front-wheel drive system supported by one motor on the front axle.

 ### Suspension